 Thomas G. Murphy, 40, 208 E. Jackson Street Cullom, IL pled guilty in Lake County Court today, and was sentenced to six years in the Illinois Department of Corrections (IDOC) for Aggravated Driving Under the Influence Causing a Death.

-The crash occurred on March 24, 2011 at approximately 2:50 p.m. in the area of Rte.
+at approximately 2:50 p.m. in the area of Rte.
 12 and Honey Lake Road.
 Lake Zurich Police responded and due to the severity of the crash the Lake County Major Crash Assistance Team (LC MCAT) was requested to assist in the investigation of the crash.
 The traffic crash involved three vehicles and resulted in the death of Katharine Walker-Hoffmann, 56, 373 Mallard Point, Lake Barrington, IL.
 Two other individuals were transported to area hospitals for minor injuries.

 According to the News Sun, Murphy’s vehicle was traveling south on Route 12, when it left the roadway and struck a second vehicle and Walker-Hoffman, who was standing outside her vehicle at a nearby car wash.